 Closed cases are kept on file for future reference.
 The files provide a Member with examples of service to constituents and can be brought to the Member's attention for possible use when communicating with constituents.
-If the situation is
+If the situation is newsworthy, the Member's press aide should be involved.
+Successful cases are sometimes included in newsletters, press releases, and in human interest feature stories.
+The constituent's permission, of course, is required.21

-16 If the case is taken through the administrative process and the constituent feels that he or she has unjustly been denied recourse or benefits, they have the right to take their grievance to federal court, but only after the administrative process and appeals have been completed.
+20 If the case is taken through the administrative process and the constituent feels that he or she has unjustly been denied recourse or benefits, they have the right to take their grievance to federal court, but only after the administrative process and appeals have been completed.